InfinityMod/fritzbox7412_openwrt_bin/README.md

 ## Explenation

 Openwrt firmware for Fritz!Box 7412.<br>
-For flashing back the original AVM firmware an initramfs-image additionaly exisits.
+For flashing back the original AVM firmware an initramfs-image is additionaly included.

 ### Credits to: